roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Islam/Islam.md

 - Compare and contrast the Shia and Sunni perspectives on leadership in Islam.

 - Explain the importance of the Five Pillars of Islam in the life of a Muslim.
+-
+- Discuss the impact of orientalism on perceptions of Islam in the West.
+-
+- Explain the differences between the Sunni and Shia branches of Islam.
+-
+- Describe the significance of the Hajj in Islamic practice.

 ### 5. PROTHERO FRAMEWORK + SMART FRAMEWORK

+1. **Prothero’s Four Steps**:
+   - Problem: Human Pride
+   - Solution: Submission to God (Islam)
+   - Technique: The 5 Pillars of Islam
+   - Exemplars: Muhammad, revered Imams (Shia), Mystics (Sufis)

 - **Prothero's Framework**: Focuses on four elements: problem, solution, technique, exemplars.
 For Islam, the problem can be ignorance of divine will, the solution is submission to God, the technique is following the Quran and Sunnah, and exemplars are figures like Muhammad and Ali.

+2. **Smart’s Framework**:
+   - Ritual: The Five Pillars of Islam
+   - Narrative/Mythic: Stories of Muhammad, the Quran
+   - Experiential/Emotional: Sufism and personal faith experiences
+   - Social/Institutional: Ummah, differences between Sunni and Shia
+   - Ethical/Legal: Sharia, Jihad
+   - Doctrinal/Philosophical: Beliefs about Allah, Prophethood, Afterlife
+   - Material: Mosques, religious symbols

 - **Smart's Framework**: Considers seven dimensions of religion - ritual, narrative/mythic, experiential/emotional, social/institutional, ethical/legal, doctrinal/philosophical, and material.
 These can be used to explore different aspects of Islam, such as the Five Pillars (ritual), Quranic stories (narrative), Sufi mysticism (experiential), Sunni/Shia divisions (social), Sharia law (ethical), theology (doctrinal), and mosques (material).